 A method of segmenting a webpage into visually and semantically cohesive pieces uses an optimization problem on a weighted graph, where the weights reflect whether two nodes in the webpage’s DOM tree should be placed together or apart in the segmentation; the weights are informed by manually labeled data.

-It’s likely that Google, Yahoo, and Microsoft are all giving different weights to the value of links in different segments of pages, so that a link from a main content area probably carries more weight than a link from a sidebar or a footer section of a page.
+Likely, Google, Yahoo, and Microsoft are all giving different weights to the value of links in different segments of pages, so that a link from the main content area probably carries more weight than a link from a sidebar or a footer section of a page.

 Is it possible that words on a page contained in the main content area of a page would be considered more important than words that appear in a sidebar or footer or list of recommended similar products by search engines?